leruije/jl8-java/README.md

 # Example Repository
-THis is as sample repo, Hello World!
+This is as sample repo, Hello World!

+This is a second change